searxng/searxng/docs/dev/offline_engines.rst

 Extra Dependencies
 ==================

-If an offline engine depends on an external tool, SearxNG does not install it by default.
+If an offline engine depends on an external tool, SearXNG does not install it by default.
 When an administrator configures such engine and starts the instance, the process returns an error with the list of missing dependencies.
 Also, required dependencies will be added to the comment/description of the engine, so admins can install packages in advance.

-If there is a need to install additional packages in *Python's Virtual Environment* of your SearxNG instance you need to switch into the environment (:ref:`searx-src`) first, for this you can use :ref:`searx.sh`::
+If there is a need to install additional packages in *Python's Virtual Environment* of your SearXNG instance you need to switch into the environment (:ref:`searx-src`) first, for this you can use :ref:`searx.sh`::

   $ sudo utils/searx.sh shell